 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact DORI WILLIAMS at 719-784-4848 with any questions about the Drinking Consumer Confidence Rule (CCR) or for public participation opportunities that may affect the water quality.
+This report will be posted on the City of Florence website and will be available upon request at City Hall.
+Please contact BRANDON HARRIS at 719-784-0618 with any questions or for public participation opportunities that may affect water quality.